Russian FM dismisses media reports about Navalny poisoning

-MOSCOW (AP) — Russia's top diplomat on Wednesday brushed off media reports that there had been several attempts to poison Kremlin critic Alexei Navalny and that Russian security forces might have orchestrated and carried out the poisoning.
+MOSCOW (AP) — Russia's top diplomat on Wednesday brushed off media reports alleging that there may have been several attempts to poison Kremlin critic Alexei Navalny and that Russian security forces might have been behind the poisoning.

 Foreign Minister Sergey Lavrov said Moscow was “used to” Western countries airing accusations against Russia in the media.